psnewer/nautilus_trader/docs/developer_guide/rust.md

 implement many of the most fundamental features of the Rust language itself, just as C and C++ are used to implement their own standard libraries.

-Great care will be taken with the use of Rusts `unsafe` facility - which just enables a small set of additional language features, thereby changing the contract between the interface and caller, shifting some responsibility for guaranteeing correctness from the Rust compiler, and onto us.
+Great care will be taken with the use of Rusts `unsafe` facility - which enables a small set of additional language features, thereby changing the contract between the interface and caller, shifting some responsibility for guaranteeing correctness from the Rust compiler, and onto us.
 The goal is to realize the advantages of the `unsafe` facility, whilst avoiding *any* undefined behavior.
 The definition for what the Rust language designers consider undefined behavior can be found in the [language reference](https://doc.rust-lang.org/stable/reference/behavior-considered-undefined.html).